LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 Max selects a Sales goal from the Goal Library.
 He sets the Sell Product / Service goal to transactions over 10,000.
 In this way, he can measure the success of this campaign.
 Every time a sale over 10,000 is made, LiveEngage will display +1 in Conversions.
 Max will then know if the strategy of his campaign is effective.
 Max receives a message that the transaction information data has been tracked over the past 24 hours, so he is good to go.

 {: .notice}
 **Note**: If Max had not yet configured tracking, he would have seen the message, “We haven't received transaction information data in the last 24 hours.”
-In that case, he would have clicked the “configure tracking” button.
-He could also configure the Transaction attribute under Engagement Attributes in the e-commerce category.
+In that case, he would have clicked the “Configure tracking” button.
+He could also configure the Transaction attribute under Engagement Attributes in the eCommerce category.

 ![](/img/campaign-goals-4.png)